 If a student is to depart from school by car, a note is required to be submitted to the office.
-The note needs to state who will be providing transportation and the relationship of that person to the child (i.e.: parent, relative, child care provider).
+The note needs to state who will be providing transportation and the relationship of that person to the child (i.e.: parent, relative, childcare provider).
 Identification of the adult may be required.
-The child will only be released to person(s) listed on the note.
+The child will only be released to the person(s) listed on the note.
 If there is a change or exception in this arrangement, the principal must be notified.
 Drivers are to know and follow established patterns for the specific building.
+A new note is required at the start of every school year.